 Names are expected to be enduring; the renaming of features can be confusing and disruptive and is discouraged.
-Place names Assigned assigned by the Geographical Names Board and Road names should not be changed, except where necessary to avoid ambiguity or duplication.
+Place names Assigned by the Geographical Names Board and Road names should not be changed, except where necessary to avoid ambiguity or duplication.
 These names become part of the historical fabric of a community and should be respected as such.

-If the renaming of an Asset is proposed, evidence of community support for the name change is required.
-The Geographical Names Board will then evaluate the merits of the proposal before making a decision.
+If the renaming of an Asset is proposed, evidence of community support for the name change is required from the City.
+If the Geographical Names Board approves the proposal to move forward, they will put the name on consultation for public comment before the new name can be endorsed.